poulet-lab/Bpod_Stepper/README.md

       GET 1 uInt16: hold current [mA]

 * #### Set chopper mode
-  You can select between two different chopper modes: a voltage chopper and a PWM chopper.
+  You can select between three different chopper modes: a PWM chopper ("spreadCycle"), a voltage chopper ("stealthChop") and a classical constant off-time chopper.
 The voltage chopper offers extremely quiet operation at standstill and low to medium speeds.
 Depending on the use case, the PWM chopper can perform better at higher speeds.
+The constant off-time chopper will perform similarly to the PWM chopper but produce more noise.
 Refer to [the Trinamic website](https://www.trinamic.com/technology/motor-control-technology/chopper-modes/) for more details.

       PUT 1 uInt8:  67 ('C')
-      PUT 1 uInt8:  chopper mode [0 = PWM chopper, 1 = voltage chopper]
+      PUT 1 uInt8:  chopper mode [0 = PWM, 1 = voltage, 2 = constant T_OFF]

 * #### Get chopper mode

       PUT 2 uInt8:  71, 67 ('GC')
-      GET 1 uInt8:  chopper mode [0 = PWM chopper, 1 = voltage chopper]
+      GET 1 uInt8:  chopper mode [0 = PWM, 1 = voltage, 2 = constant T_OFF]

 ### Configuration of IO ports